 4) Podcasting

-What sets podcasts apart from other marketing mediums is the fact that it humanizes your brand and gives your audience something more to connect with.
-Through podcasts, you can share stories, provide anecdotes and be your authentic self — something that today's modern-day consumer is incredibly concerned about.
-While it may seem like uncharted territory for many organizations, the rewards are well worth the time and effort you put in.
-Besides, with the steady rise in podcast production agencies, you'll easily find a competent team to help bring your podcast to life.
+What sets podcasts apart from other marketing mediums is that they humanize your brand and give your audience something more to connect with.
+Through podcasts, you can share stories, provide anecdotes, and be authentic — something that today's modern-day consumer is incredibly concerned about.
+While it may seem like uncharted territory for many organizations, the rewards are well worth your time and effort.
+Besides, with the steady rise in podcast production agencies, you'll quickly find a competent team to help bring your podcast to life.

 Harry Morton, Founder, Lower Street